 Getting customers to find you

 Many small businesses don’t fail because they’re bad at what they do.
+They fail because not enough people ever find out they exist.

 Typical issues:

-- no website or only a half-finished one
+no website or only a half-finished one

-- outdated information online (wrong opening hours, old phone number)
+outdated information online (wrong opening hours, old phone number)

-- zero or very few reviews
+zero or very few reviews

-- relying only on friends and word-of-mouth
+relying only on friends and word-of-mouth

 You don’t need a full marketing department to fix this.
 Start with:

-– who you are, what you offer, where you are, how to contact or book you - Local listings (Google Business Profile, Yelp, Apple Connect, etc.)
+A simple website – who you are, what you offer, where you are, how to contact or book you

-– correct address, opening hours, category, photos - Basic SEO
+Local listings (Google Business Profile, Yelp, Apple Connect, etc.) – correct address, opening hours, category, photos

-– ask happy customers to leave a short review and link them straight to where they can do it
+Reviews – ask happy customers to leave a short review and link them straight to where they can do it

 A small, consistent effort to be visible online can already put you ahead of a lot of competitors.